wjakethompson/wjt-quarto-ext/ku-letter/README.md

 ## Using

-The example qmd demonstrates the document options supported by the ku-letter format (, etc.).
+The example qmd demonstrates the document options supported by the ku-letter format (subject, recipient, logos, etc.).
 For example, your document options might look something like this:

 ```yaml